About First Call Logistics

 First Call FRESH

 First Call FRESH is a specialized team within First Call Logistics focused on temperature-sensitive and cold chain freight across food, beverage, healthcare, and other regulated supply chains.
-This team supports shipments that require tighter coordination, handling awareness, and escalation protocols, with an emphasis on proactive oversight and disciplined execution.
+This team supports shipments that require closer coordination, stricter handling standards, and more active oversight from pickup through delivery.

 Learn more about First Call FRESH